House Rewire Cost Calculator

 Other homeowners must use a qualified electrician who is registered with a recognised competent person scheme.
 The work needs to be signed off, and you receive an Electrical Installation Certificate and a Part P compliance certificate from the electrician.
 This is not something you can produce as a homeowner/DIYer.

-How to Save Money on a House Rewire
+How to Lower the Cost of a House Rewire

 Although you can’t do a house rewire yourself, there are some ways that you can save money on this work.